 A decadent, rich, and creamy Bailey’s Dark Chocolate Custard recipe made with only 5 ingredients — plus an extra dose of chocolate and vanilla by way of Bailey’s Irish Cream.
-Served in small ramekins, this dessert is perfect for one or many.
+Served in small ramekins(paid link), this dessert is perfect for one or many.

 Chocolate is always a welcomed treat, but when it doesn’t require hours of preparation or a ton of ingredients, you already have a winner on your hands.

 Plus, who doesn’t enjoy a personal-size dessert?
 We know all concepts of dieting go out the window with this recipe, but there is a way to fulfill your sweet tooth without completely ruining the day’s meal plan!
 It’s another reason I enjoy this recipe — those smaller portions mean I don’t have to double up on my workout the next day 🙂

 So what is the texture of this custard?
 Is it a pot de crème or a crème brûlée?